fortunejuggle/src/docs/lpic2.207.3.md

 a *algorithm* (`-a` option)

 -   RSA \| RSAMD5 \| DH \| DSA \| RSASHA1 \| HMAC-MD5
+    - do not use RSAMD5 and RSASHA1.
+It is not secure.

 a *key size* (`-b` option)